Baggage

 (a.k.a. brevets) on a self-supported basis and aims to outline some

-of the options available to them for carrying various necessities
+of the options available to them for carrying various necessities on

-on the likes of Paris-Brest-Paris (PBP).
+the likes of Paris-Brest-Paris (PBP).

-Speaking of an international event like PBP, it's interesting to
+Speaking of an international event like PBP, it's interesting to observe

-just a spare tubular lashed to their saddle probably have support
+lashed to their saddle probably have support !

 A few general remarks